huyenemma/qt-native-gate-optimization/README.md

-# Optimizing plaquette circuit at native gate on ION API
+# Optimizing plaquette circuit at native gate on IonQ API
 This repo is part of Bachelor's thesis writing at Aalto University

 Executing circuits with different number of plaquette circuit repetitions in 2 approach: